northamerican/custom-input-date-format/README.md

 2016 notice: Recent versions of Chrome no longer allow `::before` and `::after` pseudo-selectors on shadow elements, breaking this example.
+A different strategy would have to be used, if possible.

 # custom input date format
 Experimental changing of input type=date formatting.